micropython/micropython/README.md

 ----------------

-The "unix" port requires a standard Unix environment with gcc and GNU make. x86 and x64 architectures are supported (i.e. x86 32- and 64-bit).
-ARM to be confirmed.
+The "unix" port requires a standard Unix environment with gcc and GNU make. x86 and x64 architectures are supported (i.e. x86 32- and 64-bit), as well as ARM.
 Porting to other architectures require writing some assembly code for the exception handling.

 To build: